ohata-toast/EasyCache/en/console-guide/cache.md

 Cache is a concept for managing nodes with virtual equipment and engines (Valkey and old Redis) installed, and is the largest resource unit within the EasyCache service.
 A single cache consists of multiple nodes, and the nodes belonging to the cache share information such as the cache's engine version, port, password, parameter group, and security group.

-* The available port range is between 10,000 and 12,000.
+* The available service port range is between 10,000 and 12,000.
 * Currently we provide the Valkey engine.
 For Redis, we only support caches that have already been created.
 * A cache automatically issues and provides a 32-byte ID.
 * Users can enter or modify the cache name, and it has the limitation as below: